 - In the SAI user interface, click the Add Data tab.

 - If no new hosts are connected after a few minutes, click Refresh.

 - When new hosts are connected, click New host found to view your host.

-Configure Windows data collection for Splunk App for Infrastructure
+Stop data collection on Splunk App for Infrastructure

 This documentation applies to the following versions of Splunk® App for Infrastructure: 1.4.0, 1.4.1